New Virginia, IA Demographics

 A map of New Virginia's Population by Race

-Of the 1,028 places in Iowa, New Virginia is the 451st most populous.
+New Virginia is ranked the 431st most populous place in Iowa, out of 1,026 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Virginia was ranked the 451st most populous place in the 2020 Census.

 New Virginia's White Population